connectome-neuprint/neuPrint/README.md

 ## neuPrint Neo4j Stored Procedures

 Place neuprint-procedures.jar into the plugins folder of your neo4j database, and restart the datbase.
 Under development.
 Current features:
-* applies time stamp to nodes when they are created, when their properties change, when relationships are changed, and when relationship properties are changed.
+1. applies time stamp to nodes when they are created, when their properties change, when relationships are changed, and when relationship properties are changed.
-* neuPrintProcedures.timeStamp(nodeId): For the node with the given node ID, add time stamp property with current date. e.g.
-      ``` CALL neuPrintProcedures.timeStamp(12) ```
+2. proofreader.mergeNeurons(node1BodyId,node2BodyId,datasetLabel): For the neuron nodes with the given bodyIds within the dataset, merge neurons into a new neuron.
+Returns the new neuron node. e.g.: ``` CALL proofreader.mergeNeurons(87475,12678,"mb6") YIELD node RETURN node ```
+      * The new neuron inherits all ConnectsTo, Contains, and PartOf relationships and all labels from the original neurons.
+      * SynapseSets will be combined into one.
+Skeletons will be deleted.
+NeuronParts will be combined.
+      * The new neuron inherits bodyId from the first listed neuron.
+All other properties are inherited from the first listed neuron or, if a property is null for that neuron, the second listed neuron.
+Property names on the original neurons start with "merged", e.g. "mergedBodyId".
+      * Original neurons lose all labels and relationships, and "MergedTo" relationships are created between the original neurons and the new neuron.